 The internet becoming mainstream was probably the biggest change in the 21th century, and it shaped the way we view news, entertainment and any type of content in general.
-Technical advances in the field of wired and wireless telecom networks paved the way for online services which seemed incredible only a few decades ago: Hulu, Netflix, Twitch, Vimeo and other innovators in the field of online video.
+With multiple monetization options, technical advances in the field of wired and wireless telecom networks paved the way for online services which seemed incredible only a few decades ago: Hulu, Netflix, Twitch, Vimeo and other innovators in the field of online video.

 Since we are getting more content than we are able to consume on a daily basis, we have also changed our perception and expectations: gone are the days when we had access to only a couple dozen TV channels or when we had to buy or rent a DVD for the latest blockbuster.

 This new wave of on-hand entertainment falls under the umbrella-term “Video On Demand” or VOD for short.
 Viewers are able to get the content they want when they want it, not when a content owner decides to broadcast it.
-Let’s see some of the new terms and monetization types are available for VOD businesses.
+Let’s see some of the new terms and monetization options that are available for VOD businesses.
+Find out what you can use with WpStream.

 OTT – Going Over The Top